awsdocs/amazon-eks-user-guide/doc_source/migrate-stack.md

    kubectl taint nodes <node_name> key=value:NoSchedule
    ```

    If you are upgrading your nodes to a new Kubernetes version, you can identify and taint all of the nodes of a particular Kubernetes version \(in this case, 1\.16\) with the following code snippet\.
+The version number can't be later than your control plane's Kubernetes version and can't be more than two minor versions earlier than your control plane's Kubernetes version, though we recommend that you use the same version as your control plane\.

    ```
    K8S_VERSION=<1.16>